Class notes

 Neutrally, there should be more N than S (first two alleles of codon vs only third).
 But there are methods to standardise this to 1, simplifying the other cases.
 Purifying selection is indicated by \(\omega \lt 1\), meaning most changes in alleles are being selected against.
 Diversifying (positive) selection is indicated by \(\omega \gt 1\), meaning the system wants actual changes to proteins, not benign changes.
 In this case (if \(\omega \gt 1\)) we can further use Bayesian analysis to see into which class codons go.

-7 Genetic basis of speciation I
+7 Genetic basis of speciation I: How many genes?

 2025-10-02

-- What we’ve seen so far could have been based on only distributions, crosses, etc.
+What we’ve seen so far could have been gauged based on only distributions, crosses, etc. Nowadays much more based on genomics, and at much greater scale than possible before.
+Some questions include:

 - Structural or regulatory?